react-cosmos/react-cosmos/docs/getting-started/migration.md

-# React Cosmos 6 migration guide
+# React Cosmos 6 Migration Guide

 > We're also migrating our community from Slack to Discord.
 [Join our brand new Discord Server](https://discord.gg/3X95VgfnW5) to interact with fellow Cosmonauts.